 Then I realized I needed an extra foot to turn the RV back in the other direction.
 My heart started to race – I would have to unhitch my Jeep or attempt to carefully back up.
 Well folk, I backed up just the tiniest bit and made it around the building.
 And did not damage the Jeep!
 I filled up and looked across the street at the gas station that I should have selected.
 That was a rather humbling experience!
 So yep, still an amateur.

 It’s definitely not all fun and games in the RV.
 Heck, today I’m at the beach but writing this blog post!
 But I have flexibility.
 I’ll work now, and since it’s another steamy day, I’ll be out on the beach in the evening, when it’s less crowded and cooler.
 I’m good with that.
 However, I did discover that I am doomed if I can’t get WiFi, and I made at least one poor decision when I selected a state park that left me without WiFi and cell service.
 And that required me to play “catch up” at the next couple of campgrounds.

-These last few weeks I’ve been interviewing gutsy women (if you are a gutsy woman and want to be considered for an interview, fill out this form).
+These last few weeks I’ve been interviewing gutsy women.
 So far, I’ve spoken to ten gutsy women and it’s been an incredible experience.
 While interviewing has cut into my flexibility, it’s a reminder of something I enjoyed in my previous career – meeting neat people.
 Even work has its perks.